Battle of al-Hasakah (2016): The battle

 Early on 20 August, fighting calmed down, as another attempt to mediate a ceasefire was made.
 The governor of al-Hasakah, Muhammed Za’al al-Ali, urged the YPG to stop fighting against the Syrian government, as they had fought together against ISIL and had a supportive relationship before the clashes.
 The PYD accused local NDF troops of spreading anti-Kurdish propaganda and demanded that all NDF units had to leave the city for a new peace agreement, which the Syrian government refused.
 As result, these talks failed, so heavy clashes once again broke out in the city at noon, when the Syrian Air Force started airstrikes with the artillery support for the Syrian Arab Army.
 After fierce fighting near the Guweiran District to the southwest and in the Nashwa neighborhoods at the city center throughout the night, the violence again abated in course of the following day.
 Later on 21 August, the newly arrived YPG and MFS forces launched a massive offensive in the city, storming the Red Villas, the Guweiran District, the Al-Askari District, and the eastern Nashwa neighborhoods, resulting in fierce fighting there as Syrian government fighters launched counterattacks to regain these positions.
 Despite several attempts, Syrian government forces failed to regain lost positions.
 In southern al-Hasakah city, the Asayish captured the Faculty of Economics, but reportedly retreated after being shelled by the Syrian Army from the Kawkab Mountains.
-To support the pro-government fighters, the Syrian Air Force launched over 30 airstrikes on the Kurdish forces in the city.
+According to Al-Masdar, to support the pro-government fighters the Syrian Air Force launched over 30 airstrikes on the Kurdish forces in the city.
 Despite heavy airstrikes and artillery, Kurdish forces captured much of the eastern Guweiran district and were still advancing by the evening.
 In course of the next night, fighting again stopped.
 US jets began preventing the Syrian Air Force from striking the Kurds in the city, thus enabling the latter to better advance against government forces.